How to protect your family’s mental health in the face of coronavirus disease (COVID-19)

 UNICEF: What recommendations do you have for teenagers who are feeling lonely and disconnected from friends and activities?

 Dr. Damour: This is where we now may appreciate social media in a whole new way!
 While adults can have such a jaundiced view of adolescents and social media, teenagers want to be with their friends.
-Under physical distancing conditions: tada!
+Under social distancing conditions: tada!
 They can be with their friends!
 Further, I would never underestimate the creativity of teenagers.
 My hunch is that they will find ways to play with one another online that are different from how they’ve been doing it before.
 And so I would not hold a dim view of all social media right now.
 I would just make sure that it’s not a wall-to-wall experience for kids because that’s not good for anybody.

 UNICEF: What are some of the outlets teenagers can use to work through these difficult feelings and take care of their mental health?